 The IPS has a "backup mode" (other manufacturers refer to this as "standby mode") that can be activated using the Pieps app.
 Learn more about this feature.

 The IPS (and BD/Pieps Pro/Guide) vibrates when it first receives a signal during the signal search.
-This allows you to look for clues on the avalanche debris rather than on the transceiver's display.
+This allows you to look for clues on the avalanche debris during the signal search rather than look at the transceiver's display.
 It also vibrates when you turn it on and when you change from search to send.

 In my limited testing, the IPS's spike handling was outstanding.